Odrec/deep_doc_class/README.md

 For classification including, both, deep features and metadata features:

-python classify.pdf -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY] -meta [PATH TO METADATA CSV FILE] -deep
+python classify_pdf.py -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY] -meta [PATH TO METADATA CSV FILE] -deep

 A training section will be added shortly...